mmmarchetti/AWSAppMLOpsTemplate/README.md

 [![Deploy to AWS EC2](https://github.com/mmmarchetti/AWSAppMLOpsTemplate/actions/workflows/main.yml/badge.svg)](https://github.com/mmmarchetti/AWSAppMLOpsTemplate/actions/workflows/main.yml)
 # AWS MLOps Template

-This template provides a pre-configured set of files and scripts to help you quickly create a Python Flask application, containerize it using Docker, and continuously deploy it on AWS using Elastic Beanstalk and GitHub Actions.
+This template provides a pre-configured set of files and scripts to help you quickly create a Python Machine Learning Fast API, containerize it using Docker, and continuously deploy it on AWS using Elastic Beanstalk and GitHub Actions.

 What's Included

-* Dockerfile to build Docker image for your Flask application.
+* Dockerfile to build Docker image for your Fast API.
-* Makefile with commands to install dependencies, lint, test, build, and run your Flask application.
+* Makefile with commands to install dependencies, lint, test, build, and run your Fast API.
 * GitHub Actions workflow (main.yml) for continuous integration and deployment.

 ## Setup and Configuration